-This is the moment a group of terrified remaining TV crew members trembled with fear as an angry elephant repeatedly charged their safari truck during a trip to South Africa.
+This is when a group of terrified remaining TV crew members trembled with fear as an angry elephant repeatedly charged their safari truck during a trip to South Africa.

-What was supposed to be relaxing with ten British and Australians turned into an experience of a lifetime when they encountered a herd of 40 elephants.
+What was supposed to be relaxing with ten British Australians turned into a lifetime experience when they encountered a herd of 40 elephants.

 The TV series holidaymakers booked into a safari lodge in South Africa for a holiday after filming the Australian version of I’m the Celebrity Get Me Out of Here! in Kruger National Park.